Voltrex1/business-website/README.md

 PHP

 ## Setup
-Download files and open it as localhost or in visual studio code and then click go live
+1.Download files and open it as localhost using for example XAMPP.
+2.In visual studio code using the extension "Live Server".
+3.Download files and open the file "index.html", which is in "src" folder.

 ## Status